 Learn more about these two new types of timeline roadmaps, now available to enable in Labs:

 Grouping by release is helpful for communicating when features may be available.
 The way you name releases is up to you, and can be adapted to fit your team's conventions.

 Grouping by status is helpful for seeing what phase a feature is in today: New idea?
 Under consideration?
 Candidate?
 In discovery?
 In delivery?
 Ready for launch?

-Status values are customizable and can be updated by an admin in project settings.
+Status values are customizable and can be updated by an admin in workspace settings.